santosh-gs/llm-memory-recovery/README.md

 * If the model thinks any info within the prompt is worth remembering.
 Check `system_prompt.txt` for detailed analysis that takes place.
 * Prompt `q` to quit.

+### Example Prompts
+* Hi, I am Santosh.
+I like PyTorch and TensorFlow.
+In which years were these frameworks released?
+* I like apples, bananas, and chess.
+Which of apple and banana contain more protein per fruit?
+* Who am I?
+* What do you know about me?
+List everything
+* Which frameworks do I like?
+* I no longer like TensorFlow, it's so overwhelming.
+* Which frameworks do I like now?

+The memory is stored in `persistent_memory_user0.csv` in the `data` folder.
+As long as the user remains same, the memory persists and can be recalled.

+If you want to start over, just change `USER_ID` variable to something like`user1`.

 ## Prompt Engineering
 * Here, I have used rarely used ASCII characters `þ` and `ÿ` as separators between response and action to be taken regarding memory.
 * The actions include `add` `delete` `ignore`